ObolNetwork/obol-docs/versioned_docs/version-v0.14.0/sec/bug-bounty.md

 - Not be a resident of any country that does not allow participation in these types of programs
 - Be at least 14 years old and have legal capacity to agree to these terms and participate in the Bug Bounty Program
 - Have permission from your employer to participate
-- Not be (for the previous 12 months) a Obol Labs employee, immediate family member of a Obol employee, Obol contractor, or Obol service provider.
+- Not be (for the previous 12 months) an Obol Labs employee, immediate family member of an Obol employee, Obol contractor, or Obol service provider.

 ## Scope
 The bug bounty program applies to software and services that are built by Obol.
 Only submissions under the following domains are eligible for rewards: